-SEXUAL ASSAULT FORENSIC EXAM (SAFE):
+SEXUAL ASSAULT FORENSIC EXAM (SAFE)

-- When the assault occurred less than 120 hours ago, discuss and arrange for a SAFE if survivor consent is obtained, sign the OAG's Law Enforcement Request for Sexual Assault Exam Form and arrange for an advocate to be present with the survivor, if one is not provided by the medical facility conducting the SAFE.
+- Provide written notice about a healthcare facility that offers sexual assault forensic medical examinations, even if the victim/survivor does not wish to pursue the investigation. - When the assault occurred less than 120 hours ago, discuss and arrange for a SAFE if survivor consent is obtained, and arrange for an advocate to be present with the survivor, if one is not provided by the medical facility conducting the SAFE.
 Follow up with Sexual Assault Nurse Examiner (SANE) to obtain detailed information to aid any ongoing investigation and documentation. - When the assault occurred greater than 120 hours ago, arrange for an advocate to be present with the survivor.
 120 hours is a guideline when the survivor has injuries, bleeding etc., consideration should be given to request a SAFE outside of the 120 hours. - When a forensic medical exam is needed and the survivor consents, arrange for transportation to the designated facility.
 When you are providing transportation to the exam do not transport the survivor in the back of your patrol car; utilize advocates or other means to transport (e.g. EMS). - When possible, ask the survivor to pack a change of clothes, as the clothes they are wearing may be collected as evidence.